Skip to main content

 TypeScript FAQs

-Should TypeScript should be installed globally or locally?
+Should TypeScript be installed globally or locally?

 Make sure that you have installed TypeScript locally i.e. by using npm install typescript, not npm install -g typescript, or by using yarn add typescript, not yarn global add typescript.
 See #2041 for more information.